byu-oit/handel/docs/index.rst

           type: sqs

-From this Handel file, Handel creates the appropriate CloudFormation templates for you, including taking care of all the tricky security bits wiring services together.
+From this Handel file, Handel creates the appropriate CloudFormation templates for you, including taking care of all the tricky security bits to make the services be able to talk to each other.

 .. toctree::
    :maxdepth: 1